Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Visual motion aftereffect in human cortical area MT revealed by functional magnetic resonance imaging;** Roger B. H. Tootell et al
 - **Speed of processing in the human visual system;** Simon Thorpe et al
 - **A Cortical Area Selective for Visual Processing of the Human Body;** Paul E. Downing et al
+- **Triple Dissociation of Faces, Bodies, and Objects in Extrastriate Cortex;** David Pitcher et al
+- **Distributed and Overlapping Representations of Faces and Objects in Ventral Temporal Cortex;** James V. Haxby et al
+- **Rectilinear Edge Selectivity Is Insufficient to Explain the Category Selectivity of the Parahippocampal Place Area;** Peter B. Bryan et al

 ## Backup